Global Infectious Disease Doctoral Program

 Individuals dedicated to finding solutions to how the world can better approach infectious diseases are perfect candidates.
 We are looking for students committed to understanding global infectious disease problems and to approaching them in an interdisciplinary fashion.
 Students will have an interest in topics ranging from global health security governance, to health delivery economics, to epidemiology, and mathematical modeling.
 PhD candidates will become an expert in their research area of interest while gaining broad knowledge that can be applied to global infectious disease problems.

-This program will prepare successful students to join a growing workforce and find employment in a variety of areas depending on their speciality.
+This PhD Doctoral program in Global Infectious Disease will prepare successful students to join a growing workforce and find employment in a variety of areas depending on their specialty.
 These may include federal, state or local health departments, multilateral organizations, advocacy organizations, global health implementers, pharmaceutical companies, and academia, among others.

 Admissions Requirements